 What are the disadvantages of a Peltier dehumidifier?

-The main disadvantages are low water removal, slower drying, weaker performance in cool rooms, small tank capacity, and limited coverage.
+The main disadvantages are low water removal, slow drying, weaker performance in cool rooms, small tank capacity, limited coverage, and poor moisture-removal efficiency on some models despite low total wattage.
 A Peltier unit is quiet and simple, but it is not strong enough for basements, flooding, large rooms, or serious humidity problems.

 Do thermoelectric dehumidifiers really work?

 Yes, thermoelectric dehumidifiers work, but only at small scale.
-They can collect moisture in a closet, cabinet, RV, or small bathroom.
+They can collect moisture in a closet, cabinet, RV, or other very small enclosed space.
 They usually disappoint when people expect them to perform like compressor dehumidifiers, which are designed for much larger moisture loads.

 Can you use a Peltier dehumidifier in a basement?